bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

   def plan_demo5b(detectors: List[Device], npts: int, delay: float=1.0):
       # Type hint contains correct Python type that will be passed to the parameter
       #   before execution.
-      # Queue Server will accept the plan if 'detectors' is a list of strings
+      # Queue Server accepta the plan if 'detectors' is a list of strings
       #   from any of the two sets.
 E.g. ['det1', 'det3'] or ['det4', 'det5']
-      #   will be accepted but ['det2', 'det4'] will be rejected (because the
+      #   are accepted but ['det2', 'det4'] is rejected (because the
       #   detectors belong to different lists).
       <code implementing the plan>